‘The Conqueror: Hollywood Fallout’: Death After a Movie Wrap

 If this tacky method of racial appropriation was the biggest sin committed by Hughes and Powell, “The Conqueror” would have remained in embarrassing obscurity.
 But it wasn’t—not by a long shot.

-In the new documentary, “The Conqueror: Hollywood Fallout” (“Fallout”), director-writer-co-producer William Nunez lays out in blisteringly effective detail the pre- and postproduction history behind “The Conqueror.”
+In the new documentary “The Conqueror: Hollywood Fallout” (“Fallout”), director-writer-co-producer William Nunez lays out in blisteringly effective detail the pre- and postproduction history behind “The Conqueror.”

 The Downwinders

 The “ground zero” event behind the catastrophic repercussions came with the decision of Hughes and Powell to shoot all of the exterior scenes in St. George, Utah.
-Located just north of Las Vegas, St. George was a budding suburban enclave 137 miles east (or downwind) from the Nevada National Security site.
+Located just north of Las Vegas, St. George was a budding suburban enclave 137 miles east (or downwind) of the Nevada National Security site.

 Fans and onlookers watch the filming of "The Conquerer."
 (Blue Fox)

 It was the principal concern of Hughes and Powell to find a location that best replicated the Gobi Desert located in Southern Mongolia—Khan’s principal stomping grounds.
-Snow Canyon Park, located near St. George proved to be most fitting, and production soon commenced.
-So taken was he with the light umber tone of the soil, that Hughes ordered 60 tons of it to be forwarded to RKO studios in Los Angeles (which he had just purchased) in order to enhance interior shots.
+Snow Canyon Park located near St. George proved to be most fitting, and production soon commenced.
+So taken was he with the light umber tone of the soil, Hughes ordered 60 tons of it to be forwarded to RKO studios in Los Angeles (which he had just purchased) in order to enhance interior shots.

 Fully aware the location had been close to nuclear testing, the filmmakers and local residents were assured by government authorities that the area was indeed safe, and there would be no health risks.